carbon-language/carbon-lang/llvm/lib/Target/WebAssembly/README.txt

 //===---------------------------------------------------------------------===//

-WebAssembly is now officially a stack machine, rather than an AST, and this comes with additional opportunities for WebAssemblyRegStackify.
-Specifically, the stack doesn't need to be empty after an instruction with no return values.
-WebAssemblyRegStackify could be extended, or possibly rewritten, to take advantage of the new opportunities.
+WebAssemblyRegStackify currently assumes that the stack must be empty after an instruction with no return values, however wasm doesn't actually require this.
+WebAssemblyRegStackify could be extended, or possibly rewritten, to take full advantage of what WebAssembly permits.

 //===---------------------------------------------------------------------===//